 Narcissists often like to talk about themselves and your job is to be a good audience.
 They may never ask about you, and if you offer something about yourself, the conversation quickly returns to them.
 You might start to feel invisible, bored, annoyed, or drained.

 On the other hand, many narcissists are charming, beautiful, talented, or successful.
 So, you may be entranced by their good looks, seduction, or fabulous stories.
 Beware that some narcissists who excel at seduction may act very interested in you, but that wanes over time.
-Flattery is also a means to allure you.
+Flattery is also a means to allure you and one of the signs to spot a narcissist.

 2) Feeling Grandiose and Special.